Athens Polytechnic uprising: November events

-On 14 November 1973, students at the Athens Polytechnic (Polytechneion) went on strike and started protesting against the military junta (Regime of the Colonels).
+On 14 November 1973, students at the Athens Polytechnic (Polytechneion), radicalized by the nascent Greek anarchist circles went on strike and started protesting against the military junta (Regime of the Colonels).
 As the authorities stood by, the students were calling themselves the "Free Besieged" (Greek: Ελεύθεροι Πολιορκημένοι, a reference to the poem by Greek poet Dionysios Solomos inspired by the Ottoman siege of Mesolonghi).
 Their main rallying cry was:

 An assembly formed spontaneously and decided to occupy the Polytechnic.
+The anarchist group that had just formed at the university, notably thanks to the actions of Christos Konstantinidis and Nikos Balis, occupied a central place in this movement, Konstantinidis, in particular, succeeded in having the occupation extended into the night of the first day, which set the movement in motion for the long term.
+They adopted the following motion in the 14 November General Assembly:

+The anarchist group leading the uprising quickly tagged the university and placed their banner at the entrance, until it was removed by communist militants who did not support the movement.

-The two main student parties, the Marxist pro-Soviet A-AFEE and Rigas did not endorse the movement.
-A Coordination Commission of the Occupation was formed but had loose control over the uprising.
+In contrast, two main student parties, the Marxist pro-Soviet A-AFEE and Rigas, did not endorse the movement.
+A Coordination Commission of the Occupation (CCO) was formed but had loose control over the uprising.
+Anarchists were labeled as provocateurs by the Communist Youth of Greece because they voiced slogans that were not directly tied to the students' demands (such as advocating for sexual freedom, social revolution, and the dismantling of the State).
+The connection to the French 1968 movement was evident.

 Police had gathered outside but did not manage to break into the premises.

-During the second day of the occupation (often called celebration day), thousands of people from Athens poured in to support the students.
-A radio transmitter was set up and Maria Damanaki, then a student and member of A-EFEE, popularized the slogan "Bread-Education-Freedom".
+During the second day of the occupation (often called "celebration day"), thousands of people from Athens poured in to support the students.
+A radio transmitter was set up using laboratory equipment, enabling the occupations to run a pirate radio station, over which they ran broadcasts with requests for solidarity and aid.
+Maria Damanaki, then a student and member of A-EFEE, popularized the slogan "Bread-Education-Freedom."
 The demands of the occupation were anti-imperialistic and anti-NATO.
 Third parties that allied themselves with the student protests were the construction workers (who set up a parallel committee next to CCO) and some farmers from Megara, who coincidentally protested on the same days in Athens.